eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 <figcaption style="margin-left: 15%">

 _The first 32 slots are in Epoch 0.
-Genesis blocks are at Slot 0._
+Genesis block is at Slot 0._

 </figcaption>
 </figure>